askay/coding_standards_setup/README.md

 to automatically reformat the text.

 If you’re using Xcode, you might consider installing [BBUncrustifyPlug-Xcode][1] or [ClangFormat-Xcode][2] (use [Alcatraz][3]) and setting them up to update your files on saving.

+# Oh, no, I applied styles to the whole project and I have  conflicts merging into my other branches.
+Now what?

+*PROCEED WITH CAUTION*
+Resolve the conflicts.
+If you’re certain that you didn’t make any actual code changes in the branch you’re merging from, you can simply resolving using Mine, and then reapply the styles.

 # Dude, what’s up with the Ruby *and* Python?
 Yeah.
 That.
 Right.